 1. Purchase your apple cider vinegar.

-Make sure it’s organic, unfiltered, unpasteurized and that it has the “mother” in it.
+Make sure it’s organic, unfiltered, unpasteurized and that it has the “mother” in it (like this one).
 The “mother” is the somewhat gross, brownish strand that you will find floating in your vinegar.

 2. Pour a small amount of the apple cider vinegar into a glass container.